alex-gutev/live_cells/docs-src/docs/basics/cells.md

 });
 ```

-In this example the value of `a` is only printed, when it changes
+In this example the value of `a` is only printed when it changes
 **after** the watch function is defined with `Watch`.
 It is not
 printed when the watch function is called for the first time to
 determine its dependencies.

 :::important

-The watch function must observe at least one cell, by the function
+The watch function must observe at least one cell, using the function
-call syntax, before the `afterInit()` call.
+call operator, before the `afterInit()` call.
 Otherwise, the watch
-function will not observe any cells and will never be called.
+function will not be observing any cells and will never be called.

 :::